hkclr-manipulation-group/hkclr-manipulation-group.github.io/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %} Team

-We are the Manipulation Group at HKCLR.
-Our research focuses on robotic system development, including lightweight robotic arms and mobile dual-arm systems.
+We are the HKCLR Manipulation Group, focusing on intelligent robotic manipulation.
-We also work on AI and control algorithm development, such as vision-language-action models, vision-language models, and both model-based and model-free control methods.
+Our research aims to enable robots to operate robustly in complex, constrained, and unstructured environments through principled control, learning, and perception.

 {% include section.html %}